When looking at a sample call script, it is important to look at how to respond to the objections that you will consistently face.

-One of the objections that comes up again and again is that the prospect says that they already use someone for what you do.
-This is very understandable as unless we are selling something completely new or something that prospects don’t have to have to run their business, they are likely already using something.
+One of the objections that comes up, again and again, is that the prospect says that they already use someone for what you do.
+This is very understandable as unless we are selling something completely new or something that prospects don’t have to have to run their business; they are likely already using something.

-The real important thing to be aware of here is that using something already may be a reason to not purchase what you sell, but it is not a valid reason to not talk at all.
-And if you are prospecting, you should be focusing on selling the meeting and not the product anyways.
+The really important thing to be aware of here is that using something already may be a reason to not purchase what you sell, but it is not a valid reason to not talk at all.
+And if you are prospecting, you should be focusing on selling the meeting and not the product anyway.
 So the response that they already use somebody is not a valid reason to not meet.

 Oh, I understand.
 And I want you to know that we are actually not trying to sell you anything at this point as we don’t even know if you would fit with what we do (optional).
 How often do you experience errors in your invoices?